Foreign Project Office

 An FPO is established for the sole purpose of executing a specific project, while a Branch Office can engage in commercial activities in India.
 FPOs are also subject to fewer compliance requirements compared to Branch Offices.

-A: Yes, an FPO can be converted into a Branch Office or a Liaison Office in India, subject to the approval of the Reserve Bank of India (RBI).
+Yes, an FPO can be converted into a Branch Office or a Liaison Office in India, subject to the approval of the Reserve Bank of India (RBI).

 Yes, CCL have a team of legal and compliance professionals who carry with them decade of experience in handling Foreign Project Office for various clients.
-You are welcome to write to us at info@ccoffice.in or connect at 9988424211 should you have any queries and our team will be happy to assit.
+You are welcome to write to us at info@ccoffice.in or connect at 9988424211 should you have any queries and our team will be happy to assist.